 Nationwide Children's residency program values a resident's work life and personal time.

 Accredited U.S. or Canadian medical school graduates can submit their applications through the Electronic Residency Application System (ERAS).
-The interview season began October 15, 2015 and ended January 15, 2016.
+The interview season is Oct.
+17, 2016 through Jan.
+19, 2017.

 We are excited about the caliber of the young physicians who will begin training with us this year.
 And we expect great things from them – excellent patient and family focused care, effective communications within our health care teams, important contributions to our community and a drive toward research and education.

 The three residency programs at Nationwide Children’s conduct recruitment through Electronic Residency Application Service (ERAS) and the National Residency Matching Program (NRMP).
 Every year, our programs interview more than 450 applicants.

 We look forward to training these future pediatric practitioners and leaders.

 *1 intern enrolled in combined Pediatrics-Genetics Residency Program; 3 interns enrolled in Pediatrics-Child Neurology Program